 Therefore, our options are to see you and your pet in person, or to schedule a consultation with your veterinarian, who can then discuss with you our suggestions and findings.
 For telephone consultations we ask that you complete our questionnaire, and that it be submitted to us by your veterinarian, along with the medical history.

-What is a veterinary behaviourist?
+What is a veterinary psychiatrist?

 There can be major differences in the background, training and expertise of those providing behavioural advice.
-The veterinary behaviourist must first be a graduate of an accredited veterinary college.
+The veterinary psychiatrist/behaviourist must first be a graduate of an accredited veterinary college.
 This insures a comprehensive background in anatomy, neurology, physiology, medicine, and pharmacology, as well as the type of medical problems that might have an effect on the behaviour of the pet.
-The veterinary behaviourist must also receive training in normal species typical behaviour, comparative animal behaviour, the principles of learning and behaviour modification, abnormal behaviour, psychopharmacology and the effects of disease on behaviour, and must work for at least two years seeing cases under the mentorship of a board certified behaviourist.
+The veterinary psychiatrist must also receive training in normal species typical behaviour, comparative animal behaviour, the principles of learning and behaviour modification, abnormal behaviour, psychopharmacology and the effects of disease on behaviour, and must work for at least two years seeing cases under the mentorship of a board certified behaviourist.
 Publications, presentations to other veterinarians, case histories and a four-part examination are all then required to achieve board certification (see www.dacvb.org for details).
-In short, the veterinary behaviourist has a unique combination of education and training, clinical expertise and medical knowledge to be able to diagnose and design a treatment program for your pet’s behaviour problem.
+In short, the veterinary psychiatrist has a unique combination of education and training, clinical expertise and medical knowledge to be able to diagnose and design a treatment program for your pet’s behaviour problem.

-Please download a copy of our canine or feline forms from the links below and return them by mail or FAX to our clinic so that they arrive at least two business days prior to your appointment.
-These forms have been designed to be filled out on your computer and emailed to firstname.lastname@example.org OR they can be printed, filled out and scanned or FAXed to 905-881-6726.
-Please contact us at 905-881-2752 or by email at email@example.com if you would like to schedule an appointment.
+Please download a copy of our canine or feline forms from the links below and return them by mail or FAX to our clinic so that they arrive at least FOUR business days prior to your appointment.
+These forms have been designed to be filled out on your computer and emailed to email@example.com OR they can be printed, filled out and scanned or FAXed to 905-881-6726.
+Please contact us at 905-881-2752 or by email at firstname.lastname@example.org if you would like to schedule an appointment.